 Elmer tries to make himself look the same as all the other elephants as he doesn’t like being different.
 I have used the story to stimulate discussions about looking / feeling / being different and have also explored these feelings and emotions in a drama lesson.
-Elmer is also fun to act out for a show or a class assembly.

 Elmer is a great story to introduce looking at patterns.
 Initial discussions about the patterns on the elephants celebrating Elmer Day can stimulate the introduction of repeating patterns.
 You can create these with Lego bricks, beads, counters, different pasta shapes or children can colour a line of elephants with a repeating pattern of their choice.

 Discussion about shape, squares and tessellation can also be introduced through the story.
 The fact that a square can be made from several smaller squares is introduced in this simple elephant making activity.
 Children cut out the elephant template with sixteen squares, cut along the darker lines then fold along the dotted lines to make an elephant.
 Making Wilbur, Elmer’s cousin, gives the children an opportunity to work with a black and white patchwork pattern.
 We added a wobbly eye for a final touch.